apache/streams-master/src/site/markdown/faq.md

 Apache Streams is not

-* highly prescriptive or opinionated
 * one-size-fits-all
+* prescriptive or opinionated about how it should be used
 * only useful for projects fully dedicated to activity streams datasets

+The primary Streams git repository incubator-streams (org.apache.streams:streams-project) contains

+* core interfaces and utilities
+* plugins for transforming schemas into source code and other artifacts
-The primary Streams git repository incubator-streams (org.apache.streams:streams-project) contains a library of modules inputs, outputs, and reusable components for transforming and enriching data streams.
+* a library of modules for acquiring, transforming, and enriching data streams.

 Similar modules can also be hosted externally - so long as they publish maven artifacts compatible with your version of streams, you can import and use them in your streams easily.

 The streams community also supports a separate repository incubator-streams-examples (org.apache.streams:streams-examples) which contains a library of simple streams that are 'ready-to-run'.
 Look here to see what Streams user code look like.